vicsz/cloud-lab/README.md

 ## 2 - WebApplication on PCF

+Key points:
+* Deploying to PCF
+* Scaling in PCF

 ### 2.1 - Login into the PCF instance that you are using (if required)

 ```sh